 It seems like tomatoes in the Summer tend to come in with a vengeance.
 I didn’t plant tomatoes this year, but, never fear, I have the most magnificent neighbors!
 It’s not unusual for me to come home to a front porch packed with fresh vegetables and a sweet note attached.
 It’s a glorious feeling.
-After one such gift, I decided to whip-up a batch of Tomato Jam to have in the fridge for snacking, for burgers and appetizers.
+After one such gift, I decided to whip-up a batch of this tomato jam to have in the fridge for snacking, burgers and appetizers.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!

 Helpful Kitchen Items:

 - 12 cup diced tomatoes peeled and cored

 - 3 medium cinnamon sticks